Note: For style questions not covered here, please contact us at email@example.com. This document is regularly updated.

 About Michigan Ross

 The Stephen M. Ross School of Business at the University of Michigan is a diverse learning community grounded in the principle that business can be an extraordinary vehicle for positive change in today's dynamic global economy.
 The Ross School of Business mission is to build a better world through business.
-Through thought and action, members of the Ross community drive change and innovation that improves business and society.
+Through thought and action, members of the Ross community drive change and innovation that improve business and society.

 Abbreviations and Acronyms